-The information called for by this item is incorporated herein by reference to the material under the captions "Security Ownership of Certain Beneficial Owners and Management" and "Equity Compensation Plan Information" in the Proxy Statement; and Note 10 - Equity and Note 20 - Management Incentive Plans in the Notes to Consolidated Financial Statements in Item 8 of this Report.
+The information called for by this item is incorporated herein by reference to the material under the captions "Security Ownership of Certain Beneficial Owners and Management" and "Equity Compensation Plan Information" in the Proxy Statement.

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence